ietf-wg-procon/2418bis/draft-ietf-procon-2418bis.md

-The formation of a working group requires a charter which is primarily negotiated between a prospective working group Chair and the relevant Area Director(s), although final approval is made by the IESG with advice from the Internet Architecture Board (IAB).
+The formation of a working group requires a charter which is primarily negotiated between a prospective working group Chair and the relevant Area Director(s), although final approval is made by the IESG with advice from the IAB.
 A charter is a contract between a working group and the IETF to perform a set of tasks.
 A charter: